For episode 28, see here

 from the same roots in Adam Smith, via David Ricardo, Thomas Malthus

-and the French successors to François Quesnay and the Physiocrats
+and the French successors to François Quesnay and the Physiocrats.

 2. Economics and politics mutually interdependent with 'law-like'